 Other Useful Genealogical Sources at the National Library of IrelandThe National Library of Ireland also holds the largest collection of Irish newspapers on the Island.
 Although some Irish newspapers have already been digitized, there is still a very significant collection that are not yet online.
 A local newspaper from the area where your ancestors originated could be very valuable to your research.
 You can search the National Library of Ireland catalogue of newspapers by name, county or town of publication on their online Newspaper Database.

 The library also houses an extensive collection of street and trade directories as well as published local histories and genealogical guides.
-The main catalogue for the library collections can be found on their website.
-The remainder of the National Library of Ireland holdings can be found on their main catalogue and accessed in the Reading Room of the Main Library building.
+The National Library of Ireland holdings can be found on their main catalogue and accessed in the Reading Room of the Main Library building.

 Entry RequirementsIf you plan to visit the National Library of Ireland to research parish registers or use the facilities in the Genealogy Room or consult newspapers on microfilm, you do not need a readers’ ticket.
 If you plan to call up journals, books or manuscripts, such as estate papers, you will require a readers’ ticket.
 You can apply for a readers’ ticket in the office on the left hand side of the of the entrance hallway from 10-12 and 2-4 Monday to Friday.
 You can also apply from 5-7.45 Monday to Wednesday and 9.30-12.45 on Saturday.
 You will require one form of photographic identification such as a drivers’ license or passport.
 It will only take a few minutes for your ticket to be issued.
 You can find out more about the rules for readers on the National Library website.